by Beverly Hutchinson McNeff

-Now this is a beautiful thought, but have any of us truly accepted the time of Christ God is holding out to us?
+This is a beautiful thought, but have any of us truly accepted the time of Christ that God is holding out to us?
 Perhaps we don’t understand the conditions.
-Well, according to the Course, the time of Christ means there is no sacrifice asked of us, there is no loss, love must be total in our hearts, we must see our fears for what they are, and release them because they are illusions that hold no value to us.
-We must truly invite Christ in (and truly want Him there) and thereby see He is there already for He never could have left.
+According to the Course, the time of Christ means there is no sacrifice asked of us; there is no loss.
+Love must be total in our hearts.
+We must see our fears for what they are and release them because they are illusions that hold no value to us and actually cost us the awareness of Christ.
+We must invite Christ in (and truly want Him there) and thereby see He is there already, for He never could have left.

 You may say, “Well, I think I’ve done this.”
 But the question is: Have you done this for all of God’s children?
 Is there anyone you have left out of your circle of love?
 For if you have, you have left yourself out and thereby missed the meaning of Christmas.

 Now, as we search our minds for those who provide our greatest challenges (be they personal relationships or global ones), let us not feel overwhelmed by all the areas that still need healing.
 Remember, God is not limited by our limits or limited thinking, nor has He ever left us alone.
 The moment we ask for His Help, it is there.
 It is time we become aware of His Help by being willing to allow the Prince of Peace to be born to us this Christmas.
 Let us bring to mind those with whom we have even the slightest irritation and invite the Christ to be born in these relationships.
 Here is how the Course invites us to awaken to the Christ in our lives: